DIPlib/diplib/doc/src/DIPimage/01_introduction.md

 compactness of notation in mind.
 The toolbox contains many efficient algorithms, though we always prioritize precision over speed.
-This means that, even though this toolbox contains many very efficient algorithms, there might be other (non-MATLAB) alternatives to think of if speed is your number one priority.
+This means that, even though this toolbox contains many very efficient algorithms, there might be other (non-*MATLAB*) alternatives to think of if speed is your number one priority.

 \section sec_dum_introduction_the_diplib_library The *DIPlib* library